iterative/dvc.org/content/docs/user-guide/how-to/add-output-to-stage.md

 we use `dvc run` to add outputs, it will re-run the stage.

 Running a stage is an expensive step, as it requires time and resources to execute the command.
-Follow the steps listed below to add an output to the stage without running it again.
+Follow the steps below to add an output to the stage without running it again.

 We have an example stage `prepare` defined in `dvc.yaml`.
 To add another output